 Pet Travel To New Zealand

 New Zealand has its own very specific set of import veterinary requirements when traveling with your pet to anywhere in New Zealand.
 We ask that you get in touch with us for the details, but these are basic requirements that you need to know as well as some steps that you can do to ready your pets for their relocation.

 What We Can Do For You

-A personalised touch to each step of travelling with your pet to New Zealand.
+A personalised touch to each step of pet travel to New Zealand.

 Handling the full process of booking your pets flights to their new home.
 As an IPATA member we have partnerships with all the airlines, and always try to negotiate the best possible rate for you.